Fed caps bank dividends, suspends stock buybacks in 3Q coronavirus pause

 |+3.92%

-Big banks and financials rose on Thursday, helping lift the broader market, after the Fed eased some restrictions from the Volcker Rule which investors felt may have hampered earning power.
+Big banks and financials rose on Thursday, helping lift the broader market after the Fed eased some restrictions from the Volcker Rule which investors felt may have hampered earning power.